MattiaAlessi/MattiaAlessi/README.md

 - 📖 Reading: Probably some fantasy novel instead of documentation
 - 🎮 Playing: With code until it works (or until I break everything)
 - ☕ Fuel: 80% coffee, 20% determination
+- 🌙 Sleep Schedule: "I'll fix it tomorrow"

 ---

 ### P.S.
 If my code works, it's probably a happy accident.
 If it doesn't, it's *"experimental"*.

+---

+_Last updated: When I remembered to commit_